Skip to main content

 NetApp Solutions

-Before you can use Trident to dynamically provision storage resources within your Kubernetes cluster, you must create one or more Trident Backends.
-The examples that follow represent different types of Backends that you might want to create if you are deploying the NetApp AI Control Plane solution on an ONTAP AI pod.
-For more information about Backends, see the Trident documentation.
+Before you can use Astra Trident to dynamically provision storage resources within your Kubernetes cluster, you must create one or more Trident Backends.
+The examples that follow represent different types of Backends that you might want to create if you are deploying components of this solution on a NetApp AIPod.
+For more information about Backends, see the Astra Trident documentation.

-The example commands that follow show the creation of two FlexGroup-enabled Trident Backends for two different data LIFs that are associated with the same ONTAP storage virtual machine (SVM).
-These Backends use the ontap-nas-flexgroup storage driver.
+The example commands that follow show the creation of a FlexGroup-enabled Trident Backend for an AIPod storage virtual machine (SVM).
+This Backend uses the ontap-nas-flexgroup storage driver.
 ONTAP supports two main data volume types: FlexVol and FlexGroup.
 FlexVol volumes are size-limited (as of this writing, the maximum size depends on the specific deployment).
 FlexGroup volumes, on the other hand, can scale linearly to up to 20PB and 400 billion files, providing a single namespace that greatly simplifies data management.
 Therefore, FlexGroup volumes are optimal for AI and ML workloads that rely on large amounts of data.

 If you are working with a small amount of data and want to use FlexVol volumes instead of FlexGroup volumes, you can create Trident Backends that use the ontap-nas storage driver instead of the ontap-nas-flexgroup storage driver.